Deadly inferno involving multiple 18-wheelers shuts down I-12

 Eyewitnesses reported large smoke over the interstate.
 Video from a WBRZ network of traffic cameras showed smoke seen from four miles away of the reported crash at the Albany exit.

-State police have confirmed the crash was fatal, but it's unclear how many people were hurt.
+State police have confirmed two people died in the crash, and one more is injured.
 Troopers say the crash involved two 18-wheelers and an overturned SUV.
+One of the vehicles is believed to be a tanker truck.

-One vehicle may be a tanker truck, early reports indicate.
-Officials were just responding, as the 911 call was recently placed.
+Sources say a truck and car heading eastbound on I-12 crossed over the median and hit westbound traffic.

 More News